 A major problem in stratifying the districts was that in the duration between the administration of the DLHS survey and the present, Chhattisgarh was further divided into 27 districts as compared to the 16 districts earlier.
 The DLHS-4 and the AHS (2012-13) had data only for the 16 districts (according to the old administrative division).
 Given that the intervention of solar PHCs was done across the new administrative divisions, the DLHS and AHS data had to be reconciled to the 27 districts to allow for effective stratification and sampling.
 However, since no new district-level information was available with regard to the 11 new districts, the best possible and most statistically sound method of reconciling the data was to assume that the new districts would have the same health indicators as their parent districts, given that these regions were also covered as part of the DLHS round.
-Given that the DLHS-4 and AHS data were collected prior to the solar PHC intervention, this method ensured that the choice of health indicators for sampling (on the basis of which the districts would be stratified) would be independent of the intervention.
+Given that the Choice of health indicators for sampling (on the basis of which the districts would be stratified) would be independent of the intervention.